ILYMUN/gatsby-website/content/pages/action-assembly.md

 ### <span style="font-weight: 400;">What is this year’s theme ?</span>

-<span style="font-weight: 400;"> This year’s conference theme is **Cyber World: Are truth, justice and peace in the balance? **The Action Assembly will focus on the following three topics:
+<span style="font-weight: 400;"> This year’s conference theme is **Sovereignty: Law, Land and Limits **The Action Assembly will focus on the following two topics:

-_- Internet Relationships_

-_- Cyber Activism_

-_- The Impact Of The Internet On The Press_

-We are a “digital” generation and it’s time we take more control of this aspect of our everyday lives.
-It’s up to us to develop frameworks and guidelines for the cyber world we live in.</span>
+_- TNCs in Globalisation_

+_- TNCs in Sovereignty_</span>

 ### <span style="font-weight: 400;">What are we going to do ?</span>

 <span style="font-weight: 400;"> This year, the committee will produce a video in which volunteer delegates explain what they have learnt about the three topics, and what can be done to make positive changes.
-Given our _Cyber World_ theme, we hope to post the video on the ILYMUN YouTube Channel, and Facebook and Instagram accounts.
+Given our Sovereignty theme, we hope to post the video on the ILYMUN YouTube Channel, and Facebook and Instagram accounts.
 The committee will also create a poster for delegates to put up in their respective schools, and to reach out to a wider audience about the topics discussed.

 The video and poster will help each and everyone of us to raise awareness, to take action on a scale that is attainable for students, and to share the knowledge that we have acquired at ILYMUN 2021.
 </span>

 ### <span style="font-weight: 400;">How do we prepare for the Action Assembly ?</span>